-3. Be too sensitive about what other people say to you about your playing.
+3. Be too sensitive about what other people say to us about our playing.

-4. Dwell on your playing errors as you make them, and let them distract you.
+4. Dwell on our playing errors as we make them, and let them distract us.

-5. Play something that's too difficult for your current standard because you're embarrassed about repeating an easier piece you played earlier.
+5. Play something that's far too difficult for our current grade because we're embarrassed about repeating an easier piece we played earlier.

 6. Let the congregation lead the singing.

-7. Be intimidated by people who tell you they'd be doing the organist's job but they don't have the time to practice.
+7. Be intimidated by people who tell us they'd be doing the organist's job -- OUR job -- but they just don't have the time.

-There are many ways that mistakes like these can undermine your confidence, and there are plenty of people around who don't mind pointing out how wonderful the organist is, who plays for the other organizations or for the worship center down the road.
+There are many ways that things like these can undermine the new organist's confidence, and there are plenty of people around who don't mind pointing out how wonderful the organist is who plays for some of the other organizations or for the worship center down the road.